tlockhart/project-2/README.md

 - Use the r2Score and the Mean Squared Error (MSE) to test the models Performance and Accuracy.

 **Unsupervised Learning**
+- PCA Analysis: Reduce dimensionality by trading accuracy for simiplicity.
 - KMeans: Use the Elbow method to determine the optimal number of clusters by plotting inertia values for different values of k.
 - Agglomerative Clustering: Number of clusters is set to 3.
 - Birch: Number of clusters is set to 3.